team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 getUniqueColors is a function.
 We can tell because:

 1. It is declared with the `function` keyword
-2. It has a name `getUniqueColors`
+2. It has a name, `getUniqueColors`
-3. It has parameters defined in `(imagePath, options = {})`
+3. It has parameters defined in `(...)`, in this case `imagePath` and `options`
-4. It has a function body enclosed in `{ }` brackets that contains the logic
+4. It contains logic and returns a value

-So in summary, getUniqueColors meets all the criteria for being a function in JavaScript.
+So in summary, getUniqueColors is declared as a reusable function that takes arguments, executes logic, and returns a value.

 ### Quality of Code